- slide 1 of 27

 Continuing his battle with his father, Sonny Hickam has been ordered not to launch any more rockets.
 This doesn’t stop him though.
 Instead, they continue to test their black powder, filling pop bottles with it and measuring the explosion.
 This still bothers the people in the town though, who are very wary of explosions as the worry of the mine is clearly a major concern in the town.

 This seems to come to a conclusion at the church.
-Here you see the battle between the father and son played out in the whole town.
+Here you see the battle between the father and son played out in front of the whole town.
 The pastor of the church does a sermon about fathers and sons.
 The sermon reminds everyone that while a son should respect his father, it is a father’s job to help his son achieve his dreams.
 This works at least well enough to convince Sonny’s father to give him a place to launch his rockets, even if he still isn’t happy about it.

 Chapter 8: Construction of the Cape